jayalloyd/StayNest/README.md

 **The Solution:** I integrated **Cloudinary** using a buffer-to-stream approach.
 Instead of saving files locally, I used `multer` to store images in memory as buffers, which are then streamed directly to Cloudinary.
 This ensures the application remains scalable and prevents "ghost files" from accumulating on the server.

 ### 2. Secure Authentication (Passport.js + Sessions)

-**The Challenge:** Deciding between LocalStorage (XSS vulnerable) and more secure alternatives for persistent login.
+The Challenge: Deciding between LocalStorage (XSS vulnerable) and more secure alternatives for persistent login.

-**The Solution:** I opted for **Passport.js with Session-based authentication**.
-By using `connect-mongo` to store sessions in MongoDB and `express-session` to manage cookies, I ensured that user credentials never touch the client-side storage.
-This provides a higher layer of security against XSS attacks compared to standard JWT/LocalStorage implementations.
+The Solution: I opted for Passport.js with Session-based authentication.
+By using express-session configured with httpOnly cookies, I ensured that the session ID is inaccessible to client-side JavaScript.
+This effectively mitigates the risk of session hijacking via XSS attacks, a common vulnerability in standard JWT/LocalStorage implementations.

 ### 3. Complex Data State (Booking Logic)
 **The Challenge:** Managing the relationship between Listings, Users, and Bookings while maintaining data integrity.